rancher/docs/content/rancher/v2.x/en/tasks/clusters/adding-a-pod-security-policy/_index.md

 **Result:** The PSP is applied to the cluster and any projects within the cluster.

->**Note:** Any workloads that are already running in a cluster are exempt from PSPs assigned afterwards.
-If you want to apply the PSP to workloads that are already running, we recommend cloning the workloads (or upgrading them, if an upgrade is available).
-Delete any stale workloads that remain.
+>**Note:** Any workloads that are already running in a cluster or project before a PSP is assigned will not be checked if it complies with the PSP.
+Workloads would need to be cloned or upgraded to see if they pass the PSP.

 ## Project Creation: Adding a Pod Security Policy

 When you create a new project, you can assign a PSP directly to the project.
 Assigning a PSP to a project will:

+- Override the cluster's default PSP.
 - Apply the PSP to project.
 - Apply the PSP to any namespaces you add to the project later.
-- Override the cluster's default PSP.

 >**Prerequisites:**
 >- Create a Pod Security Policy within Rancher.
 Before you can assign a default PSP to a new project, you must have a PSP available for assignment.
 For instruction, see [Creating Pod Security Policies]({{< baseurl >}}/rancher/v2.x/en/tasks/global-configuration/pod-security-policies/).